 There is no need for more reading, studying or arduous journeys.
 Drop every concept and reconnect with your own inner compass – your intuition.
 Your own experience is the only proof you’ll need.
-Practice following your intuition and inner-truth.
-Here’s why:
+Here’s why practicing to follow your intuition and inner-truth makes a lot of sense:

 Too much information